🇪🇺 EU Data Privacy Compliance

 What is the difference between GDPR and CCPA?

-GDPR is EU-wide and comprehensive, covering virtually all personal data and all industries.
-CCPA is California-specific and primarily covers businesses meeting revenue or data volume thresholds.
-Both grant consumers rights over their data.
-GDPR requires opt-in consent for data processing; CCPA generally allows opt-out.
-A solid GDPR compliance program typically makes CCPA compliance substantially easier.
+GDPR is EU-wide and applies comprehensively to virtually all personal data and industries; CCPA is California-specific and only applies to businesses meeting revenue or data volume thresholds.
+The core operational difference: GDPR requires opt-in consent for data processing while CCPA generally allows opt-out.
+A robust GDPR compliance program substantially simplifies CCPA obligations — ComplianceStack's GDPR tools cover both frameworks.

 Do I need a Data Protection Officer (DPO)?

-A DPO is formally required if: (1) you are a public authority or body, (2) your core activities require large-scale, systematic monitoring of individuals (e.g., behavioral advertising, location tracking), or (3) your core activities involve large-scale processing of special categories of data (health, biometric, religious beliefs, etc.).
-Optional but strongly recommended for most US businesses with significant EU data.
-A DPO can be an employee or external consultant.
+A Data Protection Officer (DPO) is formally required under GDPR when: (1) you are a public authority or body, (2) your core activities involve large-scale systematic monitoring of individuals, or (3) you process special categories of data (health, biometric, religious beliefs) at scale.
+For most US companies with significant EU data exposure, appointing a DPO — either as an employee or external consultant — is strongly recommended, and ComplianceStack can help identify whether your data processing activities trigger the formal requirement.

 What counts as "personal data" under GDPR?

-Any information that can identify a person directly or indirectly.
-This includes obvious data (name, email, phone, address) but also less obvious identifiers: IP addresses, cookie IDs, location data, device IDs, biometric data, and behavioral data that can be linked to an individual.
-The definition is deliberately broad — if there's a reasonable way to identify someone from the data, it's personal data under GDPR.
+GDPR defines personal data as any information that can identify an individual directly or indirectly — this covers obvious identifiers (name, email, phone, address) and less obvious ones: IP addresses, cookie IDs, location data, device IDs, biometric data, and behavioral data that can be linked to an individual.
+The definition is deliberately broad: if there is a reasonable path to identify someone from the data, it is personal data under GDPR.

 Can I use Google Analytics and still be GDPR compliant?

-It requires proper cookie consent management and an executed Data Processing Agreement with Google.
-Multiple EU regulators (Austria, France, Italy, Denmark) have ruled that standard Google Analytics configurations are non-compliant without explicit consent because data is transferred to US servers.
-The safest approach: implement a consent management platform (CMP), obtain explicit consent before loading analytics, and consider GDPR-friendly alternatives like Plausible or Fathom Analytics.
+Using Google Analytics requires a compliant cookie consent management platform (CMP) and an executed Data Processing Agreement with Google — and multiple EU data protection authorities (Austria, France, Italy, Denmark) have ruled that standard Google Analytics configurations are non-compliant because data transfers to US servers lack adequate legal basis without explicit consent.
+The safest approach: implement a CMP, obtain explicit consent before loading analytics, and consider GDPR-compliant alternatives like Plausible or Fathom Analytics.

 What is a Data Processing Agreement (DPA)?